ociviol/cbzManager/README.md

 	7z : 		brew install p7zip-full
 	cwebp,
 	dwebp : 	brew install webp
-	libwebp : 	brew install libwebp-dev (currently not use because Lazarus created 32bit apps and lib is 64bit)
+	libwebp : 	brew install libwebp-dev (currently not used because Lazarus creates 32bit apps and lib is 64bit)

 If you want to collaborate, do not hesitate to contact me.